fitzhaile/personal-website-react/README.md

 - Footer with social links
 - Contact form modal

-### Adding New Components

-1. Create a new CSS file in `src/styles/components/`
-2. Add your BEM styles
-3. Import in `src/styles/main.css`
-4. Use the classes in `src/App.jsx`

-See `MODULAR_CSS_GUIDE.md` for detailed instructions.

 ## Documentation

 - **BEGINNERS_GUIDE.md** - Complete guide for learning React and BEM (579 lines)
 - **MODULAR_CSS_GUIDE.md** - Detailed CSS architecture documentation (294 lines)
 - **README.md** - This file, project overview

-## Development Tips

-- Changes auto-reload in the browser (Hot Module Replacement)
-- Edit any CSS file and see instant updates
-- Check browser console (F12) for errors
-- All code is thoroughly commented for learning

-## Browser Support

-- Modern browsers (Chrome, Firefox, Safari, Edge)
-- Responsive design works on all screen sizes
-- Mobile-first approach with progressive enhancement

-## License

-© 2025 Ascend Consulting.
-All rights reserved.